v6d-io/v6d/docs/notes/vineyard-operator.rst

 There are two ways to install vineyard operator, one is to install it from helm chart(recommended way), and the other is to install it from source code.

-**Note** Before you install vineyard operator, you should have a kubernetes cluster and kubectl installed.
+**Note** Before you install vineyard operator, you should have a Kubernetes cluster and kubectl installed.
 Here we use `kind`_ to create a cluster.

 Install from helm chart